overkillprojects/ai-car-detection/README.md

 object detection on this board, I recommend that you follow [this guide](https://docs.edgeimpulse.com/docs/tutorials/image-classification) for a smooth experience to get you some practice and insight.

+Heads up: I reference the left navigation a lot.
+If it is not showing for you on the left side of the screen, you will have to click the menu icon in the top left to access it.

 ## 1. Board setup